VarshithNallari/HEOR-Portfolio/index.md

 ## Budget Impact Analysis (Excel) - Teprotumumab to Treat Thyroid Eye Disease (TED)

+This budget impact analysis evaluates the expected budgetary impact of adopting teprotumumab for eligible patients with thyroid eye disease over a 5-year time horizon from a healthcare payer perspective

 ### Epidemiology and Target Population

 ![Epidemiology and target population cascade](budget-impact-analysis/Epidemiology_Teprotumamb.png)